Effective date

 PumpSync writes insulin and carbohydrate samples to Apple Health only after the user grants Apple Health permission.
 Apple Health controls whether other apps can read those samples.

-PumpSync stores App Store subscription entitlement state for hosted users, app installation mappings needed to issue PumpSync service tokens, rate-limit events, sync attempt metadata, idempotency records for non-credential endpoints, and redacted operational audit events.
+PumpSync stores App Store subscription entitlement state for hosted users, app installation mappings, device public keys, one-way session-token verifiers, session expiry and replay state, encrypted App Attest receipts, categorical fraud-risk outcomes, rate-limit events, sync attempt metadata, idempotency records for non-credential endpoints, and redacted operational audit events.

 PumpSync does not store Tandem credentials or Tandem health payloads in backend durable storage.